 Wet ingredients for sweet potato cornbread mixed together in a bowl with a whisk.

-Add the cornmeal and flour, then sprinkle the baking powder, baking soda, and salt over the top (so it mixes in more evenly).
-Use a large spoon or rubber spatula to mix until the dry ingredients are incorporated.
+Add the cornmeal and flour, then sprinkle the baking powder, baking soda, and salt over the top.
+Whisk in.

 Cornmeal, whole wheat flour, baking powder, baking soda, and salt on top of the wet ingredients for sweet potato cornbread in a white mixing bowl.

-Add the cornmeal and flour, then sprinkle the baking powder, baking soda, and salt over the top (so it mixes in more evenly).
+Add the cornmeal and flour, then sprinkle the baking powder, baking soda, and salt over the top.

 A wooden spoon stirring together the batter for sweet potato cornbread in a white mixing bowl.